 This Code of Conduct is intended to support the Mission and Vision of Little Mountain Elementary School.
-Expectations for each area will be discussed with our students early in September and will be reinforced regularly throughout the year.
-Students will receive information on how to behave responsibly in these different settings and will have an opportunity to ask questions about the Code of Conduct to clarify exactly what is expected.
-If students remember and follow these guidelines, they will help to create and maintain a safe, caring, and orderly place to learn.
-There is a need for an appropriate balance between individual and collective rights, freedoms and responsibilities.
+Expectations for each area will be discussed with our students early in September and will be reviewed regularly throughout the year.
+Students will have opportunities to discuss how to behave responsibly in these different settings and ask questions about the Code of Conduct to understand what is expected.
+If students follow these guidelines, they will help to create and maintain a safe, caring, and orderly place to learn.
+There is a need for an appropriate balance between individual and collective rights, freedoms, and responsibilities.

-Consequences will be applied as necessary, using the least serious consequence that will have the intended result.
+Consequences and restorative steps will be applied as appropriate, using the least serious consequence that will have the intended result.
 Thus, consequences will be progressive and increase in severity (start at #1 unless the behavior is severe).
-Severe behavior includes such things as open defiance, violence (or potential violence), uncontrollable behavior, or any behavior that is a potential danger to the student or other students.
-In all cases, it is essential to remember that each student is unique, and individual considerations may influence expectations and consequences (eg. IEP, behavior plan, student's age, etc.).
-"Age-appropriate" expectations will be considered when consequences are considered; in other words, expectations may be different according to students' age levels.
+Serious behavior includes such things as open defiance, violence (or potential violence), or any behavior that is a potential danger to the student or other students.
+In all cases, it is essential to remember that each student has a story and has unique needs.
+Individual considerations may influence expectations and consequences (eg. Behavior plan, diverse needs, CBIEPs, student's age, etc.).
+"Age-appropriate" expectations will be considered when consequences are considered.

 Each class will have its own classroom expectations and guidelines that may vary slightly from class to class.
-Within each classroom, however, it is expected that all students will follow the school-wide Code of Conduct and the LME Cougar Guidelines.
+Within each classroom it is expected that all students will follow the school-wide Code of Conduct and the LME school matrix.